 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach The Company relies on energy and fuel for its daily operations and across its supply chain.
 Energy is sourced primarily from the local electrical grid that services areas where the Company's stores operate.
-RRHI relies on fuel as well for its company-owned vehicles for management and key officers, as well as its own fleet of delivery trucks for services not outsourced to third party truckers.
-RRHI's format that has the largest consumption of electricity is its Supermarket Segment, due to the size of its stores and the need for refrigeration equipment, representing around 80% of total consumption.
-For comparability over the periods stated, the scope of the data for electricity consumption above excludes consumption from Ministop, RRHI's convenience store format, which is currently undergoing a At present, RRHI implements energy-saving practices such as maintenance and conversion to energy efficient materials and appliances, such as LED bulbs, inverter technology airconditioners, and refrigeration systems with less impact on the environment.
+RRHI relies on fuel as well for its company-owned vehicles for management and key officers, as well as its fleet of delivery trucks for services not outsourced to third-party truckers.
+RRHI's format that has the largest consumption of electricity is its Supermarket Segment, due to the size of its stores and the need for refrigeration equipment.
+For this reporting year, the energy consumption for Uncle John's (formerly Ministop) will be Suppliers Employees Customers At present, RRHI implements energy-saving practices such as maintenance and conversion to energy-efficient materials and appliances, such as LED bulbs, inverter technology air-conditioners, and refrigeration systems with less impact on the environment.
 The Company also closely monitors compliance requirements from the Department of Energy on standardized measures for energy and resources, especially for sites that may cross the materiality threshold on required disclosures for the agency.

-comprehensive review of consumption for more reliable data collection. • Which stakeholders are affected?
-Management Approach RRHI has identified potential increased emissions with increased scale and for stores and distribution centers that have not yet converted to energy efficient technologies.
-SuppliersEmployeesCustomers The Company is setting developing action plans to reduce the dependence on high-intensity equipment across its operations.
-Its Engineering Department spearheads initiatives on the conversion to energy efficient equipment which use less energy and make use of refrigerants with a lower carbon footprint once old equipment reach their end-of-life usage. • • • • • • • • • • • • • • • • • • • • Which stakeholders are affected?
-Management Approach RRHI has identified the following opportunities under the material topic: • Scaling sustainable technologies in more stores and distribution centers • Renewable energy • Waste-to-energy initiatives Suppliers Employees Customers The Company is exploring the potential of renewable sources of energy for its sites of operations, specifically buildings which it directly manages, such as the Robinsons Townville Community Malls, Shopwise hypermarkets, and standalone Robinsons Supermarket and The Marketplace stores.
+included in the scope, despite the challenge to collect data, especially for franchisees.
+What is/are the Risk/s Identified?
+Which stakeholders are affected?
+Management Approach RRHI has identified potential increased emissions with increased scale for stores and distribution centers that have not yet converted to energy-efficient technologies.
+Suppliers Employees Customers The Company is developing action plans to reduce the dependence on high-intensity equipment across its operations.
+The Central Engineering Department spearheads initiatives on the conversion to energy-efficient equipment which use less energy and makes use of refrigerants with a lower carbon footprint once old equipment reaches its end-of-life usage.
+What is/are the Opportunity/-ies Identified?
+Which stakeholders are affected?
+Management Approach RRHI has identified the following opportunities under the material topic: • Scaling sustainable technologies in more stores and distribution centers • Renewable energy • Waste-to-energy initiatives • Collaboration with the government and energy companies for scaling up renewable power sources suitable for retail stores.
+Suppliers Employees Customers The Company is exploring the potential of renewable sources of energy for its sites of operations, specifically buildings that it directly manages, such as the Robinsons Townville Community Malls, Shopwise hypermarkets, and standalone Robinsons Supermarket and The Marketplace stores.
 The Company has also implemented more comprehensive monitoring mechanisms for energy consumption.